metadatacenter/cedar-submission-server/README.md

 The server will listen on port 9010.

-To try an example CEDAR BioSample instance:
+To validation an example CEDAR BioSample instance:

     curl -X POST \
       -H "Accept: application/json" \